core-wg/yang-cbor/draft-ietf-core-sid.md

 module repository:
 : An entity that supplies modules to module users.
-This can be "official" (e.g., IANA for IETF modules) or unofficial (e.g., yangcatalog.org).
+This can be "official" (e.g., IANA for IETF modules) or unofficial (e.g., the YANG Catalog {{-yangcatalog}}).
 Not all repositories are in a position to act as a registry, i.e., as a permanent record for the information they supply; these repositories need to recur to module owners as a stable source.